A Path Integral Treatment of Time-dependent Dunkl Quantum Mechanics: Introduction

 Quantum mechanical systems involving the reflection operator have recently found applications in physics related, in particular, to anyons \cite{Mikhail, Peter}, supersymmetry \cite{Francisco, SPlyushchay, Correa, Nieto, Nieto1, Vit, Vit1}, integrable systems \cite{Francisco, Polychronakos}, non-commutative geometry \cite{Peter}, and PT-symmetry \cite{Luis, Alcala}.
 Substituting the ordinary partial derivative with the Dunkl derivative has found applications in a variety of physics fields, enabling the exact study of different quantum mechanics problems using various methods \cite{Vincent1, Vincent2, Vincent3, Mota1, Hassanabadi1, Hassanabadi2, Merad, Mota2, Hamil1, Hamil2, Hamil3, Mota3, Hassanabadi3, Hassanabadi4, Quesne1, Quesne2, Quesne3, Bouguerne, Hocine1, Hocine2, Schulze}.
 Recently, four papers have explored the development of path integral formalism within the context of Wigner-Dunkl quantum mechanics \cite{Benchikha2, Junker, Benzair1, Benzair2}.
 One of these papers focused on constructing the propagator for one-dimensional quantum systems incorporating the Dunkl derivative \cite{Benchikha2}.
 The authors employed the configuration space representation and Feynman's path integral approach in their analysis.
 Their findings revealed that the Dunkl path integral kernel can be expressed as a combination of even and odd kernel propagators.

 Our aim in this paper is to explore the Dunkl path integral formalism for the propagator in the presence of a time-dependent potential.
+Unlike other approaches, such as the Lewis-Riesenfeld invariant method, the Dunkl formalism naturally integrates reflection symmetries, making it particularly suitable for systems with time-dependent potential and mass.
 The treatment is mainly based on suitably chosen generalized canonical transformations and auxiliary equations.
 This paper is organized as follows: In Sec. \ref{sec2}, we reformulate the path integral formalism for the propagator of the time-dependent system.
 In Sec. \ref{sec3}, we consider the case of the Dunkl-harmonic oscillator with a time-dependent mass and frequency, and we calculate the relative propagator and the wave functions.
 In Sec. \ref{sec4}, we illustrate the general procedure by considering two models of varying mass.
 Finally, Sec. \ref{concl} contains the conclusion.